edvgui/tst-utils/README.md

 p     Set the personal informations json file path, default value is 'data/citizen.json'. c     Set the Gmail credentials json file path, default value is 'data/credentials.json'.
 arguments:
-input_folder     Set the input folder for the pdf(s), default value is 'input'. output_folder    Set the output folder for the generated pdf(s) and qr code, default value is 'output'.
+input_folder     Set the input folder for the pdf(s), this argument is mandatory. output_folder    Set the output folder for the generated pdf(s) and qr code, default value is 'output'.

 Please make sure to provide options before arguments.